moblets/front-buddy/readme.md

 ### Structure

 #### Module
-is a js file with all your code on it, you give us your options object, and we can build or watch it for changes
+Module is a JavaScript file with all your code.
+Pass the options object to front buddy, and it will build your module build or watch it for changes.

-> you can user in your file, cummonjs requires of html files, css and less files, js files, you can also use in your js files module.exports to import it in your module file.
+> ***front buddy*** will inject all files from you commonjs requires, including **HTML files**, **CSS and Less** files and **JavaScript** files into the resulting bundle.
+You can also use it in your JavaScript's module.exports to import it in your module file.

 ```javascript
 // myJsFileLocation.js